a830312/notification/README.md

 ```

-* Send a notification to current user and also increment that user’s `numOfNotificationsPushed` by 1
+### Send a notification to current user and also increment that user’s 'numOfNotificationsPushed' by 1

+`HTTP`
 ```
 POST /pushes HTTP/1.1
 Host: localhost:3000